Samsung/TizenRT/apps/system/utils/README.md

 ## history
-This command shows the history you executed, and you can re-execute it by calling the number with `!`.
+This command shows the history you executed.
+Using this functionality, you can re-execute the command by calling the number with `!` or by up and down keys.
 ```bash
 TASH>>history
          TASH command history